 Part 1.
 Thematic Material of the Folk Horror Chain.
 “Grendel was the name of this grim demon, haunting the marches, marauding round the heath and the desolate fens; he had dwelt for a time in misery among the banished monsters, Cain’s clan, whom the creator had outlawed and condemned as outcasts.”
 (Heaney, p.6, 1999).
-Though … Continue reading The Music of Folk Horror – Part 2 (Folk Horror Chain and Witchfinder General).
+Though the historic and cultural factors around why folk horror was … Continue reading The Music of Folk Horror – Part 2 (Folk Horror Chain and Witchfinder General).

 Hammer’s historical films aren’t famed for their period accuracies or epic expanses, yet for all their faults, there is something extremely watchable about them.
 Though the pre-historic films have the obvious draw of a scantily clad cast and dinosaurs, 1966’s Rasputin The Mad Monk appears to have little to bring in the crowds other than the presence of Christopher Lee.
 Yet behind its confused genre … Continue reading Rasputin The Mad Monk – Don Sharp (1966)

 Following on from Hammer’s The Quatermass Xperiment, the company continued their desire for rating incorporated titles with 1956’s X The Unknown.
 It may perhaps hold the most unimaginative of Hammer’s titles but the film itself has some surprisingly good moments.
 The story follows an extremely similar route to its predecessor but certain tweaks allow more paranoia to build specifically around the radiation that clearly obsessed … Continue reading X The Unknown – Leslie Norman (1956)